Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection

 \section{Introduction}

 Insider threats are a fast-growing attack vector that organizations have to contend with.
-The number of companies experiencing between 20 and 41 insider-led incidents increased from 53\% in 2018 to 67\% in 2022 \cite{ponemon2022}.
-Those incidents are the result of insiders using their \emph{authorized} access to \emph{wittingly} or \emph{unwittingly} cause harm to their organization~\cite{cisa-it}.
-The larger the company, the more attempts and incidents it faces due to having a larger and more distributed workforce that is harder to vet, a more complex infrastructure that offers more attack surface, and a more expansive user base that appeals to a larger group of bad actors~\cite{ponemon2022}.
+The number of companies experiencing between 20 and 41 insider-led incidents increased from 53\% in 2018 to 67\% in 2022~\cite{ponemon2022}.
+In those incidents, insiders use their \emph{authorized} access to cause harm to their organization, either \emph{wittingly} or \emph{unwittingly}~\cite{cisa-it}.
+Larger organizations face more attempts and incidents as risks increase with a more numerous and distributed workforce that is harder to vet, a more complex infrastructure that offers more attack surface, and a more expansive user base that appeals to a larger group of bad actors~\cite{ponemon2022}.

-With a workforce of over $10^5$ full-time employees (with additional temps, vendors, and contractors), one of the largest technical infrastructures in the world, and a multi-billion user-base, \ggl is one of the most targeted global companies, including by insiders.
+With a workforce of over $100,000$ full-time employees (and additional temps, vendors, and contractors), one of the largest technical infrastructures in the world, and a multi-billion user-base, \ggl is one of the most targeted global companies, including by insiders.
 To protect its user data against threats ranging from nation-state infiltrated employees, malevolent employees trying to sell data on the black market, and well-intentioned employees being tricked or making mistakes; \ggl heavily invests in detecting and remediating insider threat attacks---including ongoing efforts to innovate and deploy ML-based anomaly detection systems.